jnsagai/path_planning/README.md

 ## Demonstration

-The following video demonstrate the application of the behavior planning and the Trajectory generation where the ego car safely overtake a car.
+The following [video](https://github.com/jnsagai/path_planning/blob/master/images/video.mp4) demonstrate the application of the behavior planning and the Trajectory generation where the ego car safely overtake a car.

-![alt text][video1]